jakka351/FG-Falcon/README.md

  - [`ICC Replacement`](https://fordforums.com.au/showthread.php?p=6521457#post6521457)
  - [`Ford Forums Australia`](https://fordforums.com.au)

+## Contact
+Any queries, concerns, submissions, etc's email service@canbus.com.au.
+Nope, you cannot list your product here, unless you can demostrate that it actively contributes to the community that buys it.

 ## Disclaimer
 #### Modifying any system on a vehicle may have unforseen consequences.
 All of the information contained here has been collated from various sources and may not be  accurate, this is a permanent work in progress and common sense should be used.
 This github is not affiliated with Ford Australia in any way.
+All information has been sourced from publically available documents, or created by the listed persons.

 ***
 [![image](https://canbus.com.au/tiki-download_file.php?display&fileId=48)](https://canbus.com.au)